raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- task ---

 Now it's your turn to find your favourite timing.
-Alter the `delay`{:class="crumblevariables"} variable block amount until you find the timing that works best for you
+Alter the `delay`{:class="crumblevariables"} variable block amount until you find the timing that works best for you.

 ![Alter the value of the delay variable](images/sequence_alterDelayVariable.png)